 1) Marty Nile's photos and video of the operation to move the caboose off of his land

-2) Michael Ismerio's photos of the caboose move
+2) Michael Ismerio has more photos of the caboose move on his website

 3) Fred's photos of the caboose move to Black Butte